SamStratton2112/StayWorldly/README.md

 These tests can be ran in the terminal with:
-- python -m unittest file_name.py
+- ipython -m unittest file_name.py

 ### User Flow